-As you learned in Chapter 4 "Business Buying Behavior", sellers can choose to pursue consumer markets, business-to-business (B2B) markets, or both.
+Sellers can choose to pursue consumer markets, business-to-business (B2B) markets, or both.
 Consequently, one obvious way to begin the segmentation process is to segment markets into these two types of groups.
-Next, we look primarily at the ways in which consumer markets can be segmented.
-Later in the chapter, we look at the ways in which B2B markets can be segmented.

-In Chapter 3 "Consumer Behavior: How People Make Buying Decisions", we mentioned that certain factors drive consumers to buy certain things.
+Different factors influence consumers to buy certain things.
 Many of the same factors can also be used to segment customers.
 A firm will often use multiple segmentation bases, or criteria to classify buyers, to get a fuller picture of its customers and create real value for them.
 Each variable adds a layer of information.
 Think of it as being similar to the way in which your professor builds up information on a PowerPoint slide to the point at which you are able to understand the material being presented.

 There are all kinds of characteristics you can use to slice and dice a market.
-You might not immediately think of some of them.
-What about the physical sizes of people?
-"Big-and-tall" stores cater to the segment of population that's larger sized.
-What about people with wide or narrow feet, or people with medical conditions, certain hobbies, or different sexual orientations?
-Next, we'll look at some of the more common characteristics market researchers look at when segmenting buyers-rather than, say, the width of their feet, although this could certainly be something you might look at, depending on your offering.
+"Bigand-tall" stores cater to the segment of population that's larger sized.
+What about people with wide or narrow feet, or people with medical conditions, or certain hobbies?
+Next, we look primarily at the ways in which consumer markets can be segmented.
+Later in the chapter, we'll look at the ways in which B2B markets can be segmented.